dillon-rose/FivemDiscordPerms/README.md

 # FivemDiscordPermissions
-a fivem resource that allows server to use multiple discords as permission sources
+A fivem resource that allows servers to use multiple discords as permission sources

 ## Features
 - give players ace permissions based on what roles they have in a discord